 University may mean living on your own, but it doesn?t mean you?ve got to fend for yourself.
 Whether you need extra help with classes, career advice, counselling or a doctor?s appointment, we?ve got resources at the ready in both Waterloo and Brantford.

-The Centre for Student Success supports your academic experiences at Laurier, with services ranging from supplement instruction for traditionally hard courses (we?re looking at you, economics) to helping improve your writing and study skills.
+The Centre for Student Success (CSS) supports your academic experiences at Laurier, with services ranging from supplement instruction for traditionally hard courses (we?re looking at you, economics) to helping improve your writing and study skills.
 And our Accessible Learning Centre helps students with documented disabilities reach their full academic potential.

 Visit our Academic Services webpage to explore all the academic support available to you.